 - Morning: Cousin’s Rock, Santiago island (2 dives)

 - Afternoon: Tour of Highlands in Santa Cruz to see the giant tortoise and lava tunnels

 DAY 8: Tuesday

-- Morning: Transfer back to Baltra Airport (GPS)
+- Morning: Transfer back to Baltra Airport at 9 am (GPS)

 - Dive operator in the area since 2008